My research interests span all of computer network systems, protocols and applications, and

 Division of Computer & Network Systems in the CISE Directorate.

-My responsibilities include
+My responsibilities included

 the Network Technologies & Systems (NeTS) core program, mid-scale research infrastructures including

 NSF Cloud, GENI, and US Ignite smart cities.
 I also supported Optics & Photonics, Campus CyberInfrastructure, Smart & Connected Health,

 and NSF partnerships with Japan, Brazil and the European Commission.

 I received a 2018 NSF Director's Award for Superior Accomplishment (with T. Nandagopal, K. Calvert, and M. Houghton) for lauching the Platforms for Advanced Wireless Research (PAWR) program.

 Fourth IEEE Workshop on Hot Topics in Web Systems and Technologies (HotWeb 2016),